Rpierre98/DSI-320-Group-Project/README.md

 ### 4. [Random Forest Modeling](./code/04_Classification_Modeling_Random_Forest.ipynb)

 In this notebook, two models were used: a Random Forest model and a Random Forest model with resampling.
-First, data was prepared by getting rid of unnecessary information and splitting it into training and test sets.
-Random Forest model was trained on the training data and was evaluated on how well it made predictions on the test data.
-Metrics like accuracy and F1 score were used to see how accurate the model was.
-A confusion matrix was made to get a visual representation of the predictions.
+The data was prepared by removing unnecessary information and splitting it into training and test sets.
+The Random Forest model was trained on the training data, and its performance was evaluated by making predictions on the test data.
+Metrics such as accuracy and F1 score were utilized to assess the model's accuracy, and a confusion matrix was created to visualize the predictions.

-The Random Forest model was chosen because it's good at dealing with complicated data that has many different factors.
-It can handle outliers well and can find patterns that are not just straight lines.
-It also tells us which factors are important in making predictions.
-To deal with imbalanced data, where some categories have more data than others, a Random Forest model with resampling was used.
-More examples from the minority categories were added to make sure all categories had enough data.
-The best settings for the model were chosen and its performance was evaluated using accuracy and F1 score.
-Another confusion matrix was made to see how well the resampled model did.
+The Random Forest model was chosen due to its ability to handle complex data with multiple factors, handle outliers effectively, and discover non-linear patterns.
+It also provides insights into the important factors that contribute to predictions.
+To address imbalanced data, where certain categories have more data than others, the Random Forest model with resampling was employed.
+Additional examples from the minority categories were added to ensure sufficient data representation.
+Optimal model settings were determined, and the model's performance was evaluated using accuracy and F1 score.
+Another confusion matrix was generated to evaluate the resampled model's performance.

-By comparing the results of both models, it became evident how resampling can make a difference when dealing with imbalanced data.
-Lastly, the factors that were most important in the Random Forest model were looked at to understand what influenced the predictions the most.
-Overall, the notebook provides a step-by-step approach to classification modeling, dealing with imbalanced data, and evaluating the model's performance.
+By comparing the results of both models, insights were gained into the impact of resampling when dealing with imbalanced data.
+The analysis of important factors in the Random Forest model provided a better understanding of the factors that significantly influence predictions.
+Overall, the notebook presented a systematic approach to classification modeling, addressing imbalanced data, and evaluating model performance.

 ![cmrf](./images/classification_models/rf_confusion_matrix_w_resample.png)